Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

         value: https://<kv-lab4-your-name>.vault.azure.net/
 ```

-Cool we can reapply the resources forder and watch the magic happen.
+Cool, we can re-apply the resources folder and watch the magic happen.

 ```powershell
 kubectl apply -f resources/
 ```

-It will take a bit longer for the resources to be provisioned this time, but one everything is up and running you should be able to see the secret you created earlier.
-You can now add a new secret to to the key vault, add restart the app by deleting the pod.
+It will take a bit longer for the resources to be provisioned this time, but once everything is up and running you should be able to see the secret you created earlier.
+You can now add a new secret to the key vault and restart the app by deleting the pod.
 You should then also be able to see the new secret.

 ```powershell
 az keyvault secret set --name MyNewSecret --vault-name <kv-lab4-your-name> --value "MySecretValue" kubectl delete po --all
 ```

-We can also examine the resources to get insight into what exactly happened.
+We can also examine the resources to get insights into what exactly happened.

  ```powershell
  kubectl get AzureIdentity